 Filling:

 - In a heatproof medium-sized bowl whisk together egg white with 1/2 cup of powdered sugar.
 Place the bowl over a pot of barely simmering water.
 Make sure bottom of the bowl isn't touching the water directly and should be sitting a few inches above.
-Whisk the egg white and powdered sugar continually about 3 minutes, until egg whites are hot to touch or 140°F. Remove from heat and cool slightly.
+Whisk the egg white and powdered sugar continually about 3 minutes, until egg whites are hot to touch or 140°F. Remove from heat and cool slightly.1 egg white

 - Place one cooled cake layer on a serving platter or cake stand.
 Use an offset spatula to evenly spread on filling.
 Top filling with second cake layer.
 Slice with serrated knife and store, covered, at room temperature up to 3 days.